Acknowledgement of Country

 It is important to note that the legal definition of forced marriage only concerns the time of the marriage and does not capture the full experience of people affected.
 There is a growing recognition that people affected can experience a broader continuum of coercion and abuse, both before and after a forced marriage – and that those affected should be supported holistically, and at all stages.
 Coercive behaviour such as emotional, physical, and psychological abuse can begin before a forced marriage takes place, and often co-occurs with other forms of abuse such as family and honour-based violence.
 Once a forced marriage takes place, a person may continue to experience coercion and abuse, such as being prevented from ending or leaving the marriage, family and domestic violence, and other forms of modern slavery, such as forced labour or domestic servitude.

 For many reasons, people affected by forced marriage may not identify with the term ‘forced marriage’.
-[5] Like many of us, they may think of ‘force’ as something inherently physical or violent.
+[5] Many people may think of ‘force’ as something inherently physical or violent.
 If they have been forced into marriage through emotional and psychological coercion and abuse, they may not believe this could be considered 'forced'.
 People affected may also feel shame and guilt about their situation.
 They may consider their situation as ‘normal’ and believe they have no other choice, particularly if they are still a child and/or their siblings, peers or parents went through the same experience.
 In addition, the compounding effects of abuse and trauma can make it difficult to do things like clearly think and make decisions, regulate emotions, and assess one’s own safety.
 [6]

 The role of the frontline worker is to identify any indicators of forced marriage, create a safe environment to speak about it, listen without passing judgement, and provide affected persons with information and referrals to specialist services as needed.